UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

-## Create first substrand of scaffold
+## Create first domain of scaffold

 Now we show how to create DNA strands.
 As in cadnano, there's a distinction between a strand and a DNA sequence.
 Although scadnano allows you to assign DNA sequences to strands at any time, it is best to wait until the strand design is finalized to assign a DNA sequence to any strand.
 Many operations attempt to preserve the DNA that has been assigned so far, but many will be undefined (for example, lengthening a strand) and others may not be what you want (for example, copying an existing strand with DNA assigned and pasting it elsewhere, where it may require a different sequence).